 Lauren Shurman is a partner in Mayer Brown’s Salt Lake City office and a member of the Litigation & Dispute Resolution practice.
 She focuses her practice on general commercial and employment litigation.
 Lauren helps businesses navigate a variety of disputes and compliance issues.
-She has handled litigation and arbitration matters involving substantive issues ranging from shareholder disputes to claims for breach of contract, tortious interference, defamation, fraud, negligence, antitrust, legal malpractice and negligent supervision, among others.
-Lauren represents clients across a variety of industries.
-She regularly advises educational institutions on education law matters, including Title IX and Section 504 compliance, drawing on her experience as a past president and trustee of a charter school governing board.
+She has handled litigation and arbitration matters involving substantive issues ranging from shareholder disputes to claims for breach of contract, tortious interference, defamation, fraud, negligence, antitrust, professional malpractice and negligent supervision, among others.
+Lauren represents clients across a variety of industries including technology, consumer products, and energy.
+She also regularly advises educational institutions on education law matters, including Title IX and Section 504 compliance, drawing on her experience as a past president and trustee of a charter school governing board.
 Lauren also represents clients in administrative proceedings and has handled administrative adjudications and appeals before the Utah Labor Commission, the Utah Public Service Commission, the Equal Employment Opportunity Commission, the Utah Department of Health and the Utah State Board of Education.

 Lauren has been recognized as one of “America’s Leading Lawyers for Business” (Utah) by Chambers USA (Litigation: General Commercial) and has been selected by her peers for inclusion in The Best Lawyers in America (Commercial Litigation) and Utah Business Magazine’s Utah Legal Elite (Civil Litigation) directories.

-She is the immediate past president of the Salt Lake County Bar Association.
+She is the past president of the Salt Lake County Bar Association and the current president of Women Lawyers of Utah.
 Her pro bono work includes partnering with the Rocky Mountain Innocence Center to litigate wrongful conviction cases.

 Complex Commercial Litigation*